-Classes will take place on Thursday evenings between 7-8.30pm, in Room 213 of Harrison-LeCaine Hall of Queen’s University, on Bader Lane.
+Classes will take place on alternate Saturdays between 2-4pm, in Room 120 of Harrison-LeCaine Hall of Queen’s University, on Bader Lane.

 This course is open to students aged 16 and older.
 The course will run with a minimum class size of 6 people (please refer to Conservatory Policy for further details regarding procedure if minimum class size is not achieved).

 Students should have some classical guitar experience and a modest ability to read and perform music.
 Some skill evaluation will take place during the first class meeting.

 Students are required to provide (at their own expense) their own classical guitar and footstool.
 Further course materials (to be purchased separately) will be available from the instructor.

 Registration fee: $40 per family per year.
 This fee covers registration for all programs within the Conservatory over the year.